Underspecified Human Decision Experiments Considered Harmful: Examples: Using the Framework to Redesign Confounded Studies

-After collecting data from 500 participants, the researchers model the percentage of trials where the participants incorrectly follow the AI's prediction.
-They find a statistically significant difference between the AI explanation condition and the control condition.
+After collecting data from 500 participants, the researchers model the percentage of trials where the participants incorrectly follow the AI's advice.
+They find a statistically significant difference between the AI explanation condition and the control condition, with the rate of incorrectly following the AI's advice being higher in the former.
 The researchers interpret this as evidence that AI explanations promote over-reliance.

-\textbf{Interpretation of Results.} To assess what can be said about performance loss, we first consider whether the problem is well-defined: could a rational agent could use the provided information to select the utility-maximizing decision?
+\textbf{Interpretation of Results.} To assess what can be said about performance loss, we first consider whether the problem is well-defined: could a rational agent use the provided information to select the utility-maximizing decision?

-The action space $A$ ($\action=1$ for grant parole, $\action=0$ for deny parole) is conveyed to participants, as well as the statespace $\statespace$ ($\mstate=1$ for the defendant re-offending, $\mstate=0$ for not).
-They also have knowledge of the scoring rule that assigns a score (reward amount) given the realized state and their decision.
+The action space $A$ ($\action=1$ for book, $\action=0$ for not book) is conveyed to participants, as well as the state space $\statespace$ ($\mstate=1$ for the flight being delayed, $\mstate=0$ for not).
+Through the information they are given about the task payouts, they also have knowledge of the scoring rule that assigns a score (reward amount) given the realized state and their decision.

-How would a rational participant form beliefs about the posterior probability of the state using Equation \ref{eq:bayes}?
-Participants are not provided with the prior probability of the state.
+How would a rational participant form beliefs about the posterior probability of the state?
+Participants are not provided with information about the prior probability of the state.
 This would be acceptable if the signal provided them with posterior beliefs about the uncertain state.
-However, the signal does not provide the required posterior probability: recall that participants receive the probability that the model is correct conditional on the features, $Pr(correct|X=x)$, but not conditional on the model's prediction.
+However, the signal does not provide the required posterior probability: recall that participants receive the estimated probability that the model is correct conditional on the features, $Pr(correct|\dataRV=\data)$, but not conditional on the model's prediction.
 They therefore cannot obtain sufficient information from the data-generating model $\joint$ to guide their choice of action.

 \textbf{Improving the experimental design.} One possibility is to make the signal provide the posterior $\posterior(\mstate)$.
-This could be achieved if the confidence value included in the signal were to give the probability that the model is correct conditional on both the features and the prediction, e.g., $Pr(correct|X=x,y_{pred}=1)$ when the model predicts 1.
+This could be achieved if the confidence value included in the signal were to give the probability that the model is correct conditional on both the features and the prediction, e.g., $Pr(correct|\dataRV=\data,y_{AI}=1)$ when the model predicts 1.
 In this setting, provision of the prior would not be necessary (and may confuse participants).